benspector-mls/pong/README.md

 Each of these parts is a simple task.

 1. Detection - check if the ball collides with the left or right wall (can be done in the `wallCollision` function)
-2. Update the appopriate score in memory, then redraw the scoring element to display the updated score (reminder: `$("#scoreId").text(updatedScore)` will change the element with id `"scoreID"` to display whatever value is stored in the variable `updatedScore`)
+2. Update the appopriate score in memory, then redraw the scoring element to display the updated score (reminder: `document.querySelector("#scoreID").innerHTML = updatedScore)` will change the element with id `"scoreID"` to display whatever value is stored in the variable `updatedScore`)
 3. Simply call your `startBall` function that you created back in Week 2

 </details>